roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

     Escape character is '^]'
     ```

 4. Enter a random string and press Enter.
-If the returned string is prefixed with "one", the tcp-echo service is properly deployed and all the traffic is routed to the tcp-echo-v1 deployment.
+If the return string is prefixed with "one", the tcp-echo service is properly deployed and all the traffic is routed to the tcp-echo-v1 deployment.

 ## Step 5: Transfer a specific ratio of the traffic to the tcp-echo-v2 deployment